google/earthengine-community/tutorials/sar-basics/index.md

 ### Sentinel-1 coverage

 Sentinel-1 consists of 2 identical A and B sensors, which have a 12 days revisit orbit each, but a 6 days revisit when combined.
-However, there are certain limitations to how much data can be acquired and downloaded from the 2 sensors, which depend on system uptime per orbit, ground station visibility for data downlinking and some other factors.
+However, there are certain limitations to how much data can be acquired and downloaded from the 2 sensors, which depend on sensor uptime per orbit, ground station visibility for data downlinking and some other factors.
 The maps in [the observation scenario plan](https://sentinel.esa.int/web/sentinel/missions/sentinel-1/observation-scenario) show actual and planned operations, which provide an initial idea on how certain areas are revisited.

+Coverage is most complete over Europe, over which every descending and ascending acquisitions is acquired for both A and B,

 For a more precise estimate, you can use GEE as follows: